2016 Miami Open – Men's singles

 Two-time defending champion Novak Djokovic defeated Kei Nishikori in the final, 6–3, 6–3 to win the men's singles tennis title at the 2016 Miami Open.
-Djokovic completed his record fourth Sunshine Double with the win, and won his record-equaling sixth Miami Open title.
+Djokovic completed his record fourth Sunshine Double with the win, and won his record-equaling sixth Miami Open title (tied with Andre Agassi).
 It was also his third consecutive Sunshine Double.
 He did not lose a single set in the entire tournament.

 For the first time in tournament history, no Americans reached the last-of-16 stage.

 Seeds

 All seeds receive a bye into the second round.